MasterCard aims at mobile payment market with launch of 'digital wallet'

 The U.S.-based credit card company said the MasterPass system would be rolled out in Australia and Canada by the end of March.
 The United States will follow later in the spring, ahead of the UK in the summer.

-Participating retailers include Argos , Boots and American Airlines, while banks which have signed up include Spain's BBVA and Santander, Citigroup in the United States, Italy's Intesa Sanpaolo and Sweden's Swedbank.
+Participating retailers include Argos ARGOS11.MX , Boots and American Airlines, while banks which have signed up include Spain's BBVA (BBVA.MC) and Santander (SAN.MC), Citigroup (C.N) in the United States, Italy's Intesa Sanpaolo (ISP.MI) and Sweden's Swedbank (SWEDa.ST).

 Ed McLaughlin, chief emerging payments officer at MasterCard, said banks would pay to use the technology, but would not give any detail on what the charges would be.
 Banks will also be able to use a "private label" version that can wrap their own cards into the MasterPass virtual wallets.